mkox/solmik/README.md

 Introduction
 ------------
 A test presentation of this you find in **http://solmiktest1.michaelkox.de**.
-It is best tested with Firefox, it does not work with Internet Explorer.
+It is best tested with Firefox.
+It does not work with Internet Explorer, because the wav audio format is used.
 It is not ready to use for a general public, but already has a lot of functionality.

 Some of the tools used for it: